 3. The fringe/border

 The ‘fringe’ usually hangs out at the top or around the top half of the cover.
-It’s still fairly common in chick-lit, less common in romantic comedy or women’s fiction.
+It’s still fairly common in chick lit, less common in romantic comedy and women’s fiction.
 I don’t actually think the fringe serves a higher purpose, other than reinforcing the genre and using every bit of the available real estate to add (hopefully) story-related props or foliage.
 It is a handy feature when you want to illustrate the location and add some detail to your dreamy landscape.
 The beach scene can be completed with palm leaves, a vineyard with some overhanging grapes.